docopt/docopts/README.md

 Most concepts are documented in the `docopt` (without S) manual - see [docopt.org](http://docopt.org/).

-Many examples use associative arrays in bash 4.x, but there is legacy support for bash 3.2 on macOS (OS X) or legacy GNU/Linux OS.
+Many examples use associative arrays in Bash 4+, but there is legacy support for Bash 3.2 on macOS (OS X) or legacy GNU/Linux OS.

 [make README.md]: # (./docopts --version | get_version "This is a bug fix release:")